-- Measurement Date: We identified the median employee using our employee population (excluding the CEO) on October 31, 2022.
-On this date, Lilly employed approximately 39,500 people, with approximately 17,900 members of our workforce located in the United States and approximately 21,600 members of our workforce located outside of the United States. - Identification of Median Employee: In a manner consistent with SEC rules, we identified the median employee by use of a "consistently applied compensation measure," or CACM.
-Specifically, we identified the median employee by looking at annual base pay, bonus opportunity at target, and the grant date fair value for annual equity awards.
-We did not adjust the compensation paid to part-time employees to calculate what they would have been paid on a full-time basis.
+- Measurement Date: We identified the median employee using our employee population (excluding the CEO) on October 31, 2023.
+On this date, Lilly employed approximately 43,400 people, with approximately 19,800 members of our workforce located in the United States and approximately 23,600 members of our workforce located outside of the United States. - Identification of Median Employee: In a manner consistent with SEC rules, we identified the median employee by use of a "consistently applied compensation measure," or CACM.
+Specifically, we identified the median employee by looking at annual base pay, bonus opportunity at target, and the grant date fair

-- De Minimis Exception: Lilly has employees in 68 countries.
-In identifying the median employee, we excluded 466 workers in the following 11 countries, which represent approximately one percent of our workforce: Bahrain, Costa Rica, Ecuador, Egypt, Greece, Kuwait, Pakistan, Panama, Qatar, Russia and United Arab Emirates.
-We excluded these employees because they are affiliated with joint ventures, third-party distributors or currently undergoing a change in operating model - Calculated CEO Pay Ratio: After applying our CACM and excluding the employees listed above, we identified the median employee.
-Once the median employee was identified, we calculated the median employee's total annual compensation in accordance with the requirements of the Summary Compensation Table.
+- value for annual equity awards.
+We did not adjust the compensation paid to part-time employees to calculate what they would have been paid on a full-time basis. - De Minimis Exception: Lilly has employees in 66 countries.
+In identifying the median employee, we excluded 418 workers in the following 10 countries, which represent approximately one percent of our workforce: Bahrain, Costa Rica, Egypt, Greece, Kuwait, Pakistan, Panama, Qatar, Russia and United Arab Emirates. - Calculated CEO Pay Ratio: After applying our CACM and excluding the employees listed above, we identified the median employee.
+Once the median employee was identified, we calculated the median employee's total annual compensation in accordance with the requirements of the SCT.